fr0gger/MCP_Security/README.md

 ----------

 ## Purpose of This Repository
-This repository focuses on applying MCP to cybersecurity use cases.
+This repository is an experiment focusing on MCP for cybersecurity.

 ----------